 I am a passionate facilitator of creative experiences.
-Over the span of my twenty-seven year career as a ceramic artist I have had many opportunities to work and teach with community organizations, schools and people of all ages and abilities.
+Over the course of my thirty years as a ceramic artist I have had many opportunities to work and teach with community organizations, schools and people of all ages and abilities.
 I have facilitated clay projects and workshops including the making of ceramic wall murals, creative play spaces, tiled seating areas through to hand building classes, family sessions, parties and exclusive individual one on one clay making classes.

 Sussex Street Neighborhood House Classes

-For a number of years now I have been teaching clay/pottery hand building classes at Sussex Neighborhood House for children and adults of all abilities.
-A new class ‘Small Objects in Clay’ has been added as an evening class for adults.
-Each week we have been creating wonderful works and having a lot of fun doing it.
+Since 2013 I have been teaching clay/pottery hand building classes at Sussex Neighborhood House for children and adults of all abilities.
+Also a very popular ‘Small Objects in Clay’ evening class for adults.
+Each term we have been creating wonderful works and having a lot of fun doing it.
 Please contact Sussex Neighborhood House if you are interested in joining us.

 Workshops / Residences / Festivals